Community Right to Bid

 The first step is for a community group to nominate land and buildings to be part of a register of assets of community value.
 This is done by completing the 'Assets of community value nomination form'.
 Properties can be nominated at any time.

 The decision on listing needs to be taken by Cotswold District Council.
 We will consider whether the proposed asset meets the conditions required by law for listing.
 Should we decide to list a property, the land owner has the right to appeal.
 Listed properties are published on an ‘Assets of community value register’.
-Assets which are not listed are also published on an 'Unsuccessful nominations for asset of community value register'.
-For more information please view:

 When a property is put on the market